-Sadly this long tradition of saving lives at sea looked like it was going to come to an end when the RNLI announced that they would be closing our lifeboat station.
-We knew that this was a terrible decision, based on flawed information and a lot of organisations and people agreed with us:
+Sadly this long tradition of saving lives at sea looked like it was going to come to an end when in 2015 the RNLI announced that they would be closing our lifeboat station.
+The RNLI believed that “there was not a clear need” for a lifeboat in St Abbs any more.

 - The St Abbs Lifeboat Station is located within in the heart of the St Abbs and Eyemouth Voluntary Marine Reserve – one of the UK’s premier scuba diving sites.